 Skopelos at New World

 Skopelos on the Bay was a Pensacola institution for decades, located on Scenic Highway.
 After a few years of downtime, the restaurant re-opened at New World Landing in Downtown Pensacola.
 The new place includes old favorites like Scamp Cervantes, which is a scamp fillet topped with jumbo lump crabmeat, spinach and heirloom tomato tossed orzo pasta, and the Carpetbagger steak topped with shrimp, crab, Parmesan and cream sauce.
 New dishes include seared Pensacola red snapper and the open range grilled veal chop.
+Weekly, they specialize in vegan fine dining specialties and have a killer happy hour.

 Located on Palafox in the heart of Pensacola’s entertainment district, Global Grill is a place to go to try a variety of culinary experiences in one night.
 Since it’s a tapas bar, you can choose as many different menu items as strike your fancy, and so can your table mates.
 And you can try each other’s to see what’s best.
 The cold menu includes options like a platter of robust global cheeses with salt and butter local pecans, Amarino cherries, local fig preserves, honey and fruit jelly with toasted crackers.
-Hot tapas options include crispy chicken wings, tossed in orange marmalade and house smoked oatmeal, as well as lamb lollipops with Israeli couscous cake and sun-dried tomato jus.
+Hot tapas options include crispy chicken wings, tossed in orange marmalade and house-smoked oatmeal, as well as lamb lollipops with Israeli couscous cake and sun-dried tomato jus.